Nonformal learning: Flexible schooling or participatory schooling

 Non-formal education (NFE) is popular on a worldwide scale in both 'western' and 'developing countries'.
 Non-formal education can form a matrix with formal and non-formal education, as non-formal education can mean any form of systematic learning conducted outside the formal setting.
 Many courses in relation to non-formal education have been introduced in several universities in western and developing countries.

 The UNESCO institute of education conducted a seminar on non-formal education in Morocco.
 The association for development of education in Africa (ADEA) launched many programmes in non-formal education in at least 15 countries of Sub-Saharan Africa.
 In 2001 World Bank conducted an international seminar on basic education in non-formal programmes.
 In addition to this the World Bank was advised to extend its services to adult and non-formal education.

 A report on professional education, Making Learning Visible: the identification, assessment and recognition of non-formal learning in Europe, defines non-formal learning as semi structured, consisting of planned and explicit approaches to learning introduced into work organisations and elsewhere, not recognised within the formal education and training system.

 Research by Dr Marnee Shay, a senior lecturer in University of Queensland School of Education indicate that there are nearly 10 times more Indigenous students in flexible schools than it would be expected from numbers in the general population.

 Types

 Several classifications of non-formal education have been proposed.
 Willems and Andersson classify non-formal education according to two dimensions: (1) "NFE in relation to formal and informal learning (Substitute-Complement)" and (2) "Main learning content of NFE (Competencies-Values)".
 Based on these two dimensions, they describe four types of non-formal education.
 The goal of their framework is to better understand the various public governance challenges and structures that very different types of non-formal education have.
 Similarly, Shrestha and colleagues focus on the role of NFE in comparison to formal education.
 Hoppers proposes a three-fold classification, also in comparison to formal education: "A. Supplementary provisions", "B. Compensatory provisions", and "C. Alternative provisions".
 Rogers pinpoints to the changing role of NFE over the last five decades and makes a distinction between a first and a second generation NFE.

+Non-formal learning takes shape in many different ways across countries, organizations, and contexts.
+These differences are reflected in how educational needs are identified, how learning is designed and delivered, and who participates in decision-making.
+Stakeholders may include communities, national and local governments, educational institutions, community organizations, public agencies, employers, and learners themselves.